treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

 # How

+## Conflict modes

+Spark supports multiple "save modes": Append, Overwrite, ErrorIfExists, and Ignore.
+These impact conflict resolution.
+We will initially support just overwrite modes: an entire previous table will be deleted on write.

 ## Sample flow

 * User configures lakeFSFS and configures LakeFSOutputCommitter as the OutputCommitter for `lakefs` protocol Paths.  **Possibly** lakeFSFS will set up this OutputCommitter by default.

+  Successive steps are controlled by Spark/Hadoop to output, and correspond to the Hadoop OutputCommitter protocol.
 * **Setup (job/task TBD)**: Create a new branch for this job/task.
 Its name is predictable from the job ID and/or task ID, so can be easily found again.
-Immediately delete the entire subree of the intended output path, and possibly delete branches of previous tasks.
+In "overwrite" mode, immediately delete the entire subtree of the intended output path, and possibly delete branches of previous tasks.
+  This handles cases where the names of the objects written by the output format change, for instance because of repartitioning to a smaller (or different) number of partitions or because of nondeterminism in the names of the objects.
 * **Write objects**: Everything is written to its correct path on the branch.
 * **[HOC] Commit**: Merge back to the original branch.

 ## Properties

 * The merge is performed by lakeFS so it is **atomic**.
 * In the **single-writer case** the merge succeeds: no other operations occur on the subtree.
 * **In-place updates** work: the old objects are deleted and replaced by new objects.
 This is true regardess of partitioning etc.
-* **Multiple writers** are detected: the first to HOC-commit succeeds, the others fail when their lakeFS merge fails due to a conflict.
+* **Multiple writers** are detected and the first fails.
+The first to HOC-commit succeeds.
+But all the others fail: they deleted the same previous files, or created a conflicting file (at least their `_SUCCESS` indicator).
+So their lakeFS merge fails due to a conflict with the first (successful) merge.
 * (Conflicting) **non-OutputCommitter writes are detected** and clearly handled.
-LakeFSOutputCommitter cab achieve its correct semantics regardless of other writers used.
+As long as other writes create _one_ object with an overlapping name the merge will fail.
+So LakeFSOutputCommitter can achieve its correct semantics regardless of other writers used.
 * **Clearly correct by construction**: Rather than rely on single atomic operations and carefully tailoring operations to Spark retry mechanisms, we use lakeFS capabilities and guarantees.
 Analyzing correctness becomes